-At this point, Amelia Earhart is a celebrity of her time and founded the Ninety-Nines: an organization for women in aviation.
+Amelia Earhart was a celebrity of her time.
+Earhart founded the Ninety-Nines: an organization for women in aviation.
 The 99s still exists today and provides networking opportunities, mentorship and scholarships for women in aviation.

 In the 1930s, Earhart set seven records of speed and distance for female pilots.

 Amelia eventually married a man, after denying his proposal a whopping SIX times because she was wary of marriage.

 Amelia Earhart wanted to circumnavigate around the entire world.
 In 1937, she attempted to do just that.
 With her navigator, Fred Noonan, she traveled 22,000 miles and stopped in South America, Africa, India and New Guinea.